Verified Views (VV) / Accurate Visual Representations (AVR)

 The photographers Methodology and Evidence statement is usually the longest as they need to provide the most information to those working further down the chain.
 For example my current Verified View Method Statement is provided as a PDF in A3 format and contain 3 pages of local area images, 15 pages of supporting information and 3 pages of documentation for each viewpoint.

 Looking at the above list you can see how the different disciplines need to work together and provide each other with information regarding their working practices.
 Wherever the verified view is located, whether it be a public park, long distance path or high street the photographer and surveyor will need to be able to set up a tripod and be undisturbed for up to an hour to complete their work.
-This needs to be taken into consideration when choosing viewpoints for verified views as it excludes roads, pedestrian crossings, railways (illegal to trespass on anyway) and many shopping centres/privately owned public spaces.
+This needs to be taken into consideration when choosing viewpoints for verified views as it excludes "in roads", pedestrian crossings, railways (illegal to trespass on anyway) and many shopping centres/privately owned public spaces.
 Other locations that require permission "and a separate fee" to shoot from include but is not limited to, London Underground, Docklands Light Railway, Overground Stations and Royal Parks.

 Here are some examples of completed Verified Views